Agent Builder Demo Application

 state variable.

-Connecting the UI and the blueprint
+Connecting the UI and the blueprint with state variables

 To build full-featured agents, you must be able to connect the UI to the blueprint.